- Do I need an attorney?

 On this issue, sorry but I won't give you the value of your claim when I first meet with you.
-I may tell you what my hopes are and I how I think I aim for the moon on your case but, you will not here a guarantee out of me.
+I may tell you what my hopes are but, you will not hear a guarantee out of me.
 Why?
-I have listed houses with a realtor because they say they can get me the value I am looking for but invariably six months later they will tell me to reduce the asking price becuase the market changed.
+I have listed houses with a realtor because they say they can get me the value I am looking for but invariably six months later they will tell me to reduce the asking price because the market changed.
 I refuse to let that kind of procedure happen in my law practice.
 It would be very easy for me to promise my clients the moon only to say at the time of settlement, "Sorry, things changed."
 I don't want someone treating me that way so I won't treat you that way.
 Instead, I will try to keep my expectations on the claim reasonable so you can as well.
-This way, you are not biting off the hardships of a lawsuit just because you operating off a misconception as to the value of your injury claim.
+This way, you are not taking on the hardships of a lawsuit just because you operating off a misconception as to the value of your injury claim.

 Before you accept anything — or sign anything — from an insurance company, be sure that you are aware of your legal rights and options.
 Accepting a check may mean that you are giving up your right to sue later on if you need extra medical care or you have to miss a lot of work.
 Consult an attorney before you negotiate with the insurance company.